yashmore007/project-learning-tracker/README.md

-# What problem you're solving
+# What problem I'm solving

 - I want to track my daily learning progress across topics like React, DS, TypeScript etc. with streaks, stats, and notes.